 Essential oils can be used to treat nausea, aches & pains, anxiety, depression, stress, insomnia, headaches, circulatory problems, infection, and fever.
 Click To Tweet

 What are some different ways that people use essential oils for wellbeing?

-The motors in diffusers tend to clog up from the oil sometimes, and if you’re using too much oil it can even break.
-This seems to be a common problem with these devices, but here’s a diffuser that has worked really well for me with no clogging issues: PureSpa Deluxe Ultrasonic Aromatherapy Diffuser
+The motors in essential oil diffusers can be prone to clogging, and if you’re using too much oil it can even break.
+This seems to be a common problem with these devices, but the PureSpa Deluxe Ultrasonic Aromatherapy Diffuser has worked really well for me with no clogging issues.

 In addition to diffusers, people also use essential oils as topical solutions such as balms and lotions.
 It’s not uncommon to use an essential oil solution on your pulse points.
 For example, I have a blend of essential oils that I keep with me that is specifically mixed to counteract anxiety.
 If I’m out and catch myself getting really overwhelmed, I rub some behind my ears and on my wrists.
 The idea is that the body can absorb the oil to receive the benefits, but you have to do be wise about where you apply it.
 The key is to get these oils absorbed into the bloodstream.

 There are also tinctures, which are a different form of extract that are commonly made with alcohol.
-For example, you might put a few drops of a passionflower tincture into your coffee in the morning to help you relax a little bit from the early morning anxiousness.
-Here’s an article I wrote that talks about my experience with passionflower and some of the different ways you can use it: Passion Flower For Anxiety.
+For example, you might put a few drops of a passion flower tincture into your coffee in the morning to help you relax a little bit from the early morning anxiousness.

 Jon, what are your thoughts on using essential oils for wellbeing?